w3c/wai-develop-training/_accessibility-training/topics.md

 ### Suggestions for speakers

--   **Activity/Demonstration:** Explore web accessibility barriers using some of the techniques from [Preliminary Review of Web Sites for Accessibility](%7B%7Bsite.github.url%7D%7D/test-evaluate/easychecks/).
+-   **Activity/Demonstration:** Explore web accessibility barriers using some of the techniques from [Easy Checks - A First Review of Web Accessibility](%7B%7Bsite.github.url%7D%7D/test-evaluate/easychecks/).
     For example use some techniques for examining pages using [graphical browsers](%7B%7Bsite.github.url%7D%7D/test-evaluate/easychecks/#guibrowsers)
     or [specialized